 An arrow runs from BlueConic to LiveRamp, signifying the direction of the data export.
 When the arrow is green, the connection is ready to be used.

 In the Data exchange section of the Set up and run page, you can see the number of unique profiles that have been exported via the connection.
-Note that these are unique profiles -- for example, if the same profile is exported multiple times, it is counted only once.
+These are unique profiles -- for example, if the same profile is exported multiple times, it is counted only once.

 Connections can be added to Objectives, allowing for privacy management of the information that is being picked up.
 A connection will only process the profiles of visitors who have consented to at least one of the objectives that the connection is linked to.